RahulBendre1/legacy-ml-python/README.md

 10    Anatomy of a Web Application
 11    Build a Simple Static Website Using Flask and Bootstrap 12    Python and Databases
+13    Publish Your Curriculum Vitae as an API on Django

 ```